-Dr. Wahidi is a Board-Certified Psychiatrist with a focus on of psychiatry that have neurological correlates such as major depression, anxiety, ADHD, neurocognitive disorders, obsessive-compulsive disorder (OCD), traumatic brain injury (TBI), and bipolar disorder.
+Dr. Wahidi is a Board-Certified Psychiatrist with a focus on psychiatry that has neurological correlations such as such as major depression, anxiety, ADHD, neurocognitive disorders, obsessive-compulsive disorder (OCD), traumatic brain injury (TBI), and bipolar disorder.

 Dr. Wahidi takes a patient centered approach to care.
 He believes that at the center of great patient care is always a solid patient/doctor relationship that is solely focused on improving the patient’s symptoms and easing their suffering.
 He sees the patient and their family as integral in the process of healing.
 He believes his role as a doctor is first do no harm and together, with his patients, they will journey to reach the most optimal health.